ananci/jrb/README.md

 provides advanced users a mechanism to customize their JRB setup.

 ### JRB Jenkins Configuration
-The Second is at least one jenkins configuration file.
+The Second is at least one Jenkins configuration file.
 These files exist in the `.jrb/config` directory and each represents a common Jenkins you run JRB reports against.
 This configuration file includes:
-* Base URL for the targetted Jenkins for reporting purposes.
+* Base URL for the targeted Jenkins for reporting purposes.
-* Username and password for the target Jenkins (leave blank if not required.)
+* User name and password for the target Jenkins (leave blank if not required.)
 * Default Generator - a default user to put on reports generated.
 * A label to represent the target Jenkins (A human readable tag.)